caraya/personal-blog/content/blog/what-is-a-url-why-it-matters.md

 This example is harmless since both URLs point to the same, legal, URL.
 But bad actors may change both the text and the URL to point to their servers instead of where you think you're going.

 But it can be simpler and just require a different order for words that you'd expect to see on a website.
-Can you tell which one of these is the URL for the Google blog?
+Can you tell which one of these is the URL for the Google blog just by looking at the URLs?

 * [https://google.blog](https://google.blog)
 * [https://blog.google](https://blog.google)

 This is trickier since both are legal URLs, and you'd likely have to visit both sites to realize that it's the second URL that takes you to the Google blog.

 This is a much harder problem to address since this is up to individual users.
 These malicious URLs are used together with pages that look like real properties like Google, Microsoft or others making it harder to identify if we're accessing a legitimate site or if we're falling for a scam.

+As Gabrilovich and Gontmakher discuss in their paper homographic attack paper:

+> Revisiting our newspaper example, one can observe that Russian letters "а,е,р,у" are indistinguishable in writing from their English counterparts.
+Some of the letters (such as "a") are close etymologically, while others look similar by sheer coincidence.
+For instance, Russian letter "p" is actually pronounced like "r", but the glyphs of the two letters are identical.
+As it happens, Russian is not the only such language; other Cyrillic languages may cause similar collisions.
+>
+> With the proposed infrastructure in place, numerous English domain names may be homographed &ndash; maliciously misspelled by substitution of non-Latin letters.
+For example, the Bloomberg attack could have been crafted much more skillfully, by registering a domain name bloomberg.com, where the letters "o" and/or "e" have been faked with Russian substitutes.
+Without adequate safety mechanisms, this scheme can easily mislead even the most cautious reader.

 In the end, it's up to individual users to be aware and discerning...
 If it sounds too good to be true then it probably is.